wolfadex/elm-calendar/README.md

     |> Calendar.view
 ```

-To see live examples, checkout [link to demo site](https://wolfadex.github.io/elm-calendar/)
+To see live examples, checkout [the live demo](https://wolfadex.github.io/elm-calendar/)